wntrtech/lx-ui/VITE_PLUGINS.md

 - Adjust CSP and other security headers according to your application's needs.
 - Set any header option to `false` or an empty string to disable that specific header.
 - For production, configure your server to replace the nonce placeholder and set appropriate headers.
+- Use the `scriptSrc` and `styleSrc` functions to customize the `script-src` and `style-src` directives in the CSP.
+These functions receive the generated nonce as an argument.

 ### Nginx Configuration Example